-Regarding this protocol (FTP) security issues, it actually is not secured in any other way as it does not use any type of data interception and thus, could be hacked easily.
-Another point is that although having 2 different channels and the command channel is used to authorize connection.
+Regarding this protocol (FTP) security issues, it is not secured in any other way as it does not use any data interception and thus, could be hacked easily.
+Another point is that although having two different channels and the command channel is used to authorize the connection.
 It still cannot distinguish the connections coming from one source or another when having the same variables.
-There is however, a way you block connections that are coming to the command channel through port 21 by defining the allowed and blocked port ranges and thus you could be temporarily secured on the inbound connections that are coming to the server.
+There is, however, a way you block connections that are coming to the command channel through port 21 by defining the allowed and blocked port ranges and thus you could be temporarily secured on the inbound connections that are coming to the server.
 However, the outbound connections cannot be set and are defined by the server.
 And this is why it gives a necessity to innovate another solution that would be of better use to everybody.

 This is considered a fork of the FTP protocol that uses SSL encryption, and this is divided into FTPS Implicit SSL and Explicit SSL.

 In the implicit SSL mode, the connection between the FTP client and the server is secured with SSL before transferring the files.
-This way you could ensure that all data transfers are secured, and also prevent any connections that are not.
+This way, you could ensure that all data transfers are secured, and also prevent any connections that are not.

 In the explicit SSL mode, the connection could be established using the command channel of the FTP client.
 The commands: